Speedify ReviewPosted Oct. 4, 2018, 12:32 p.m. by Jonathan

-Speedify started out as a speed-boosting service.
+Speedify started as a speed-boosting service.
 Somehow, they managed to add security and privacy-centered technology and created a new breed of VPN.

-Speedify will not be satisfied with just offering you an anonymous online browsing experience and preventing common data leaks.
+Speedify will not be satisfied with just offering you anonymous online browsing experience and preventing common data leaks.
 Not until you also get a speed boost so that you can make the most of your gaming, torrenting, and P2P file sharing.

 The VPN service is great for residential use as it comes with both a free version and a paid version.